Configure Exchange Server public folders for a hybrid deployment

 What do you need to know before you begin?

 These instructions assume that you have used the Hybrid Configuration Wizard to configure and synchronize your on-premises and Exchange Online environments and that the DNS records used for most users' AutoDiscover references an on-premises end-point.
 For more information, see Hybrid Configuration Wizard.

-Implementing public folder coexistence for a hybrid deployment of Exchange with Office 365 may require you to fix conflicts during the import procedure.
-Conflicts can happen due to non-routable email address assigned to mail enabled public folders, conflicts with other users and groups in Office 365, and other attributes.
+Implementing public folder coexistence for a hybrid deployment of Exchange with Office 365 or Microsoft 365 may require you to fix conflicts during the import procedure.
+Conflicts can happen due to non-routable email addresses assigned to mail enabled public folders, conflicts with other users and groups in Office 365 or Microsoft 365, and other attributes.

 In order to access public folders cross-premises, users must upgrade their Outlook clients to the November 2012 Outlook public update or later.

 To download the November 2012 Outlook update for Outlook 2010, see Update for Microsoft Outlook 2010 (KB2687623) 32-Bit Edition.

 To download the November 2012 Outlook Update for Outlook 2007, see Update for Microsoft Office Outlook 2007 (KB2687404).

 Outlook 2016 for Mac, Outlook 2019 for Mac, and Outlook for Mac for Office 365 support cross-premises public folders.
 If clients in your organization use Outlook 2016 for Mac, make sure they have installed the April 2016 update.
 Otherwise, those users will not be able to access public folders in a hybrid topology.
 For more information, see Accessing public folders with Outlook 2016 for Mac.